 \d meta-commands is that, although the information is displayed in a tabular format, it relates only to the schema of the database not the data.
 Remember that a database's schema is what provides the structure we need to house our data.

 When we've previously spoken about creating the schema for a database, we've explained that we use one of the SQL sub-languages, DDL, to do this.
-There are actually parts of a database's schema that are controlled and managed by another of SQL's sub-language, DCL (Data Control Language).
+There are actually parts of a database's schema that are controlled and managed by another of SQL's sub-languages, DCL (Data Control Language).

 DCL is concerned with controlling who is allowed to perform certain actions within a database, or in other words with the 'security' of a database.
 Although we won't look at DCL in detail in this book, it's worth understanding that the 'security settings' determined by DCL are also part of the database's schema.
 We can see a clue to this if we look at the information returned by the